 To validate the general design and reliability of the XPRESSpipe pipeline, we processed raw TCGA sequence data using XPRESSpipe and compared the output count values to those publicly available through TCGA.
-Spearman R values for the selected samples ranged from 0.95 - 0.96 (Figure 4), indicating the general integrity of pipeline design according to TCGA standards.
+Spearman R values for the selected samples ranged from 0.95–0.96 (Figure 4), indicating the general integrity of pipeline design according to TCGA standards.

-The differences in reported counts can be saccountsaccounts byby a couple of key differences.
-For example, the XPRESSpipe-processed files used the Homo sapiens GRChv96 reference transriptometransriptome, while the original count data used GRChv79 reference transriptometransriptome.
-As seen from Figure S3A, the use of a different transcriptome refer- ence can cause vast variation alone between final quantified data.
-To wit, the GDC pipeline cites Ensembl build GRCh38 version 79, while the most recent version of this reference is version 96.
-In the four years between these versions, significant advances have been made in our understanding of transcribed regions of the genome.
-Between versions 95 and 96 alone (version 95 published 24 Nov 2018, version 96 published 13 Mar 2019), ap- proximately 32,259 additional records (quantified by difference in line numbers between the files) were added or changed.
-The plot enclosed in maroon was processed with XPRESSpipe setting set to the same as presented in the TCGA published pipeline.
-The plot enclosed in green used XPRESSpipe default settings.
+The differences in reported counts accounted for explained is due to a couple of key differences.
+For example, the XPRESSpipe-processed files are aligned to the Homo sapiens GRChv96 reference transcriptometranscriptometranscriptometranscriptome, while the original count data are aligned to the GRChv79 reference transcriptome.transcriptome.c As seen in Figure S3A, the use of a different transcriptome reference can result in largelarge differences in final quantified data. for some number of genes.To wit, the GDC pipeline cites Ensembl build GRCh38 version 79, while the most recent version of this reference is version 96.
+In the four years between these versions, significant advances have been made in our understanding of transcribed regions of the human genome.
+Between versions 95 and 96 alone (version 95 published 24 Nov 2018, version 96 published 13 Mar 2019), 32,259 additional records (quantified by difference in line numbers between the files) were added.In Figure S3A, tsettings

-Another source of variation arises from the use of Ensembl canonical transcripts only during quantification.
+Another source of differences in data processing stems from the use of only Ensembl’s canonical transcripts during quantification.
 TCGA-processed data used an unmodified transcriptome reference file; therefore, the use of this modified GTF will add variation as quantifications are constrained to a single transcript version of a given gene.
-Interestingly, even using XPRESSpipe settings closest to the TCGA pipeline and using the same genome and transcriptome version resulted in some variation (Figure S3A, plot enclosed in maroon).
-By performing a closer analysis of these differences, we see that virtually all genes exhibiting differences between the processing methods are pseudo- genes (Figure S3B), with the TCGA pipeline quantifying more pseudogenes.
-While pseudogene expression is
+Even using XPRESSpipe settings closest to the TCGA pipeline and using the same genome and transcriptome version resulted in some variation (Figure S3A, plot enclosed in maroon).
+By performing a closer analysis of these differences, it is clear that virtually all genes exhibiting differences between the processing methods are pseudogenes (Figure S3B), with the TCGA pipeline quantifying more pseudogenes.